sergiudm/sergiudm.github.io/content/post/uv/index.md

 ---
 title: "90% You Need to Know about uv"
 date: 2025-06-12 00:00:00+0000
-description: "An elegant tool to manage Python Projects."
+description: "An elegant tool to manage Python projects."
 tags:
     - "uv"
 categories: ["tools"]